jchooch/jchooch.github.io/32ced5f5339ce953b5f936b51d076c8a42531e60/index.md

     <a href="{{ site.quotations_permalink }}">Quotations</a><br>
     <a href="{{ site.resources_permalink }}">Resources</a><br>
     <a href="https://www.effectivealtruism.org/">Effective Altruism</a><br>
-    Notes on the Formal Sciences<br>
+    Notes on Formal Sciences<br>
-    Notes on the Cognitive Sciences
+    Notes on Cognitive Sciences
     </p>
     <p>
       This site is a work-in-progress.